malekbenz/malekbenz/_posts/2016-09-01-Build-simple-web-api-express-angular.md

 You can get the code source on [https://github.com/malektrainer/webapiExpressAngular](https://github.com/malektrainer/webapiExpressAngular).

 >
-> ## Build Student WebAPI Application with Expressjs and JQuery.
+> ## Build Student WebAPI Application with Expressjs and AnguarJs.
 >